This article helps you:

 You can run Anomaly + Forecast with multiple series on a chart.
 Hover over each series to view its confidence band (these appear in different colors as well).

 For forecasts, you see the solid lines representing actual data and the confidence intervals until the current date.
 From there, the forecast displays only dashed lines representing the anticipated future values.
-Prophet projects metrics by assuming the magnitude and frequency of changes observed in the past are similar in the future, with a certain degree of confidence.
+Prophet projects metrics by assuming the size and frequency of changes observed in the past are similar in the future, with a certain degree of confidence.

 You can describe forecast results in this way: “Based on the trend seen with the last 120 days of data, we're 95% confident that this metric will be between [high value] and [low value] on [a future date].”